Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 * Log New Request

 :::note
-Using these options in your workflows, please be aware of where you are invoking them / placing them in the workflow, and in turn which workflows are going to be invoked against the new Incident or Service Request raised.
-Please avoid scenario's where one workflow may invoke the logging of a new request, where the new request's workflow immediately is configured to log a new request which again has a workflow which again logs another request immediately creating a loop.
-The result of which may be a lot of unwanted requests.
-In the event this occurs, disable the causing workflow and resolve the issue.
+When using these options, carefully consider where in the workflow you are placing them, and in turn which workflows are going to be invoked against the new Incident or Service Request raised.
+Avoid scenarios where one workflow may invoke the logging of a new request, and then the new request's workflow immediately is configured to log a new request that again has a workflow and that again logs another request, creating a loop.
+What results could be a lot of unwanted requests.
+If this happens, disable the causing workflow and resolve the issue.
 :::

 ### Questions